isasn05/Learning-Scripts/README.md

  - Using conditionals and loops effectively

 # 🌱 What’s Next
 More scripts are on the way!
-I’ll be applying new concepts as I progress through the certificate—stay tuned for scripts covering logging, automation, scanning, and more.
+I’ll be applying new concepts as I progress through my scripting journey!
+Stay tuned for scripts covering logging, automation, scanning, and more.